 Street of the Knights

 Cobblestoned, streetlamp-lit and completely knightly.
-This is the most famous road in Rhodes and has been beautifully preserved.
-You can imagine knights inhabiting the inns along the way, conversing, planning or in prayer.
+This must-see street has been so beautifully preserved that you can imagine knights inhabiting the inns along the way, conversing, planning or in prayer.

 Palace of the Grand Master

-Also known as the Kastello, the headquarters of the Order of the Knights of St John is an absolute must.
-The architecture alone is worth the visit and the spacious halls drip with medieval decoration, including Roman and Early Christian floors mosaics.
-The ground floor hosts a permanent exhibition of artefacts dating from the early Christian era to the period of Ottoman rule.
+Also known as the Kastello, the headquarters of the Order of the Knights of St John is the stand-out building of the old town.
+The architecture alone is worth the visit and the spacious halls are filled with medieval decor, including Roman and Early Christian floor mosaics.
+On the ground floor is a permanent exhibition of artefacts dating from the early Christian era to the period of Ottoman rule.

 Our Lady of the Castle

-This Byzantine-style church is believed to have been built in the 11th century and was over time converted by the knights into a three-aisled Gothic house of worship and by the Ottomans into a mosque.
+This Byzantine-style church is believed to have been built in the 11th century.
+It has had multiple uses, having been converted into a three-aisled Gothic house of worship by the knights and into a mosque by the Ottomans.

 Contains various archaeological artefacts but is noteworthy for also housing the Hospital of the Knights.